jonathan-robertson/lockedarchive/research.md

 ### Storing File Data

-The tentative plan is to store each file (after encryption and then compression) as an object in S3 (with other storage providers added later if it makes sense to do so).
+The tentative plan is to store each file (after compression and then encryption) as an object in S3 (with other storage providers added later if it makes sense to do so).

 ### File Versioning